Obesity

 How often does obesity occur?

 The childhood obesity rate has grown significantly in recent decades.
-More than one-third of children nationally are overweight or obese.
+More than one in five children and one in three adults in the US are living with obesity..

 When does obesity develop?